Electoral geography

 Electoral geography is the analysis of the methods, the behavior, and the results of elections in the context of geographic space and using geographical techniques.
-Specifically, it is an examination of the dual interaction in which geographical affect the political decisions, and the geographical structure of the election system affects electoral results.
+Specifically, it is an examination of the dual interaction in which geographical facts affect the political decisions, and the geographical structure of the election system affects electoral results.
 The purpose of the analysis is to identify and understand driving factors and the electoral characteristics of territories in a broad and integrative manner.

 Elections

 Elections serve as the central political expression and exercise of power within democratic states, and conducting elections in democracies requires the translation of the political decisions of the distributed voting public into resulting “seat” representation of the various constituencies, except in the cases of Israel and the Netherlands which each have only a single constituency.